Hans Denver

 Hans Peter Christian Denver (28 October 1876 – 18 September 1961) was a Danish sport shooter who competed in the 1912 Summer Olympics.

 He was born in Osted, Lejre, and died in Copenhagen.

-In 1912, Denver was a member of the Danish team which finished fifth in the 50 metre team small-bore rifle competition.
-He also participated in the 300 metre free rifle, three positions event but did not finished the contest.
+In 1912, Denver was a member of the Danish team, which finished fifth in the 50 metre team small-bore rifle competition.
+He also participated in the 300 metre free rifle, three positions event but did not finish the contest.